whole-tale/wt-design-docs/development/mockups/tale-publishing/README.rst

 - Describe how we might make use of package management conventions such as pip's requirements.txt
 - Describe how we'll get into MetacatUI from WholeTale
   - How do we handle D1 Objects that were brought into WT, and then re-published?
 We shouldn't re-create the Objects.
+- Add note about how each tale knows about the its publication state, previous publication events

 Notes from 2018-02 All Hands Meeting Discussion
 -----------------------------------------------